simp/simp-doc/docs/HOWTO/10_SIMP/Managing_Workstation_Infrastructures.rst

 ..
 NOTE::

    MATE is used here for :term:`EL` 7 systems since x2go cannot yet process GNOME 3 sessions natively with any kind of consistency.
-If using EL 6, GNOME will be used.

-   Due to this difference, EL 7 servers should be connected to with MATE selected as the target window manager and EL6 systems should be connected to with GNOME selected as the target window manager.
+   MATE was removed from EL8 and a suitable replacement has yet to be integrated into SIMP.

    For more details, see the `x2go wiki`_